Specialty Society Representation in the AMA-YPS Assembly

 3. To apply for voting status in the AMA YPS Assembly:

-- National medical specialty societies should submit their petition (PDF, 35KB), along with information to indicate compliance with the criteria listed above, to the AMA YPS Governing Council.
+- National medical specialty societies should submit their petition, along with information to indicate compliance with the criteria listed above, to the AMA YPS Governing Council.

 - Each national medical specialty society represented in the AMA YPS Assembly will be required to submit data to the Governing Council once every five years to reconfirm its qualifications for representation according to the guidelines above.
 Failure to participate in the review process or to meet these qualifications will be reported to the AMA YPS Assembly for action.